haru0130/ros2_mypkg/README.md

 ### **Listener**
 * **Function**

-     The listener receives the data sent by the talker with the topic "countup" and displays it on the terminal.
+     Node "listener" receives the data sent by the talker with the topic "countup" and displays it on the terminal.

 *  **Run Script**